 IMMEDIATE |

-Automatically refreshes the file list before each query. |
+Automatically refreshes the file list before each query |

 OFF |

-Never automatically refreshes the file list.
-Manual refresh is supported. |
+Never automatically refreshes; only manual refresh is supported |

 INTERVAL |